-Phillip Island would be removed from the calendar in favour of a poorly described Adelaide street concept, it seems that Liberty now have a second legendary track in their sights.
+Phillip Island would be removed from the calendar in favour of an Adelaide street circuit, it seems that Liberty now have a second track in their sights for removal.

 MotorLand in Aragon, which was added to the calendar back in 2010, is one of the ideal circuits for motorbike racing and has given us some spectacular moments including Bagnaia's first premier class win and Marquez's 2024 comeback victory.